andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 And while I do consider myself enthusiastic about board games, I was never enthusiastic enough to, say, make an account on [boardgamegeek.com](https://boardgamegeek.com/) and participate in that gaming community online.

 To acquire this evidence,

+Some API things already exist.
+Since, primarily doing this for my own learning, I decided to write my own anyways for my own benefit, for bulk download, and since I only need part of the API.

 ## Data Download
 ### The BoardGameGeek XML API